Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Introduction

 The paper is organized as follows.
 Section 2 will briefly review linear perturbation methods, with emphasis for the determination of gravitational models.
-Since the numerical integration method has been widely used by almost all major institutions worldwide to compute global standard gravitational models from satellite tracking measurements (of CHAMP and GRACE missions), we will first outline the method and then follow Xu (2009a) to prove that assigning zero initial values to the partial derivatives of satellite position and velocity with respect to the gravitational unknown parameters, namely, the harmonic coefficients, is mathematically groundless and physically not permitted.
-Bearing in mind that, in principle, applying numerical integration techniques in satellite geodesy is mathematically possible, we will provide mathematically feasible implementations of numerical integration techniques to determine gravitational models from satellite tracking measurements in section 3.
-We hope that the content of this section would help understand correct implementation of numerical integration techniques for gravitational modelling.
-In section~4, by assuming that LEO satellite orbits are precisely measured with GNSS, we will present a measurement-based perturbation theory, as originally developed by Xu (2008), which guarantees mathematically global uniform convergence of the solutions to the Newton's differential equations of satellite motion for satellite orbits of arbitrary length.
-Finally, in section~5, we will propose the method of measurement-based condition adjustment with unknown parameters to reconstruct global gravitational models from satellite tracking measurements.
-We should note that this paper will be confined to theoretical development.
-Numerical simulations and applications will be prepared and reported separately.
+Since the numerical integration method, though first published by Gronwall (1919) (see also Goddington and Levinson 1955; Howland and Vaillancourt 1961; Riley et al. 1967), has been widely used by almost all major institutions worldwide to compute global gravitational models from satellite tracking measurements (of CHAMP and GRACE missions), we will first outline the method and then follow Xu (2009a) to prove that assigning zero initial values to the partial derivatives of satellite position and velocity with respect to the gravitational unknown parameters, namely, the harmonic coefficients, is mathematically erroneous and physically not permitted.
+We will develop Euler and modified Euler numerical integration methods to solve differential equations with unknown parameters and unknown initial conditions in Section~3.
+As a result, we can represent the linearized local solutions to the original differential equations in terms of the unknown corrections to approximate values of the unknown parameters and the unknown initial conditions, which can then be used to reconstructed from measurements.
+The content of this section should help understand correct implementation of numerical integration techniques for gravitational modelling.
+In Section~4, by assuming that LEO satellite orbits are precisely measured with GNSS, we will present a measurement-based perturbation theory, as originally developed by Xu (2008), which guarantees mathematically global uniform convergence of the solutions to the Newton's differential equations of satellite motion for satellite orbits of arbitrary length.
+Finally, in Section~5, we will propose the method of measurement-based condition adjustment with unknown parameters to reconstruct global gravitational models from satellite tracking measurements.